Types of Mortgages

 Fixed Rate Mortgages

 Fixed rate mortgages are the equivalent of a luxury car--very reliable, but you'll pay a premium for that comfort.
-Your monthly payments of interest and principal will be exactly the same for the life of the loan, but the interest rate you'll pay for the term of a fixed rate mortgage is generally about 1 percentage point above what you would pay for an adjustable rate mortgage (ARM).
-By paying that extra pecentage point, however, you'll be protected against the chance that interest rates will rise during the loan term.
+Your monthly payments of interest and principal will be exactly the same for the life of the loan, but the interest rate you'll pay for the term of a fixed rate mortgage is generally about one percentage point above what you would pay for an adjustable rate mortgage (ARM).
+By paying that extra percentage point, however, you'll be protected against the chance that interest rates will rise during the loan term.

 Adjustable Rate Mortgages

 An adjustable rate mortgage is a loan with an interest rate that changes during the term of the loan.
 The interest rate that you pay is determined by the prime index rate, which is set by various financial indexes (each ARM will identify which index your loan tracks).
-If the prime rate goes down, so does the interest that you pay on your loan.
-And when the prime rate goes up, so do your loan payments.
+If the prime rate goes down, so does the interest that you pay on your loan; conversely, when the prime rate goes up, so do your loan payments.

-Typically, ARMs will limit, or cap, the amount and frequency of interest rate changes so that mortgage holders are not subjected to wild and frequent changes in their loan payments.
+Typically, ARMs will limit or cap the amount and frequency of interest rate changes so that mortgage holders are not subjected to wild and frequent changes in their loan payments.
 This cap also serves to minimize the bank's losses in the event interest rates become very low, as was the case in mid- to late- 2009 and continuing into 2010.

 Advantages of Fixed Rate Loans

 Of the different types of home loans, fixed rate loans are the most reliable.
 They protect homeowners from fluctuations in interest rates and provide stability in payment.
-Every single month, at the exact same date, for the entire life of the loan, you will pay the exact same amount to the bank.
+Every single month, at the exact same date for the entire life of the loan, you will pay the exact same amount to the bank.

 While fixed rate loans provide reliability, you'll likely pay a bit more for the protection afforded against rising interest rates.
 For those homebuyers who are more risk-averse, fixed rate loans are likely the best route.
-When interest rates are low (as they have been during the housing crunch), you can refinance your loan to lock in the lower rate.
+When interest rates are low (as they were during the housing crunch), you can refinance your loan to lock in the lower rate.
 For more on refinancing, see below.

 Advantages of Adjustable Rate Mortgages